-A client has the right to fire his or her lawyer at any time.
+A client has the right to fire their lawyer at any time.
 But before you fire the lawyer representing you in immigration matters, consider whether it's the appropriate step, and then take measures to protect your own interests and get back any money you are owed.

-Beware of blaming your immigration lawyer for issues and delays that were actually caused by U.S. Citizenship and Immigration Services (USCIS), the State Department, or the U.S. consulates abroad.
+Beware of blaming your immigration lawyer for issues and delays that were actually caused by U.S. Citizenship and Immigration Services (USCIS), the State Department (DOS), or the U.S. consulates abroad.

 Other frustrations for applicants (and their attorneys) are caused by the way the immigration laws are written.
-For example, the limits on how many visas can be given out each year in certain categories causes delays of several years for some people.
+For example, the limits on how many visas can be given out each year in certain family- and employment-based categories causes delays of several years for some people.